jhogan/core/STYLE.md

 Unlike docstrings, the concluding single quotes should exist on the same line as the last line of comment text.

+Whether the comment token is a triple quote (''' or """ ) or an octothorpe, a single space should seperate the token from the comment.

 ### Example

     class widget: